 Do I need to prove the broker knew the investment was fraudulent?

 Not necessarily.
 Many claims against broker-dealers are based on negligence, which requires proving they failed to exercise reasonable care rather than intentional wrongdoing.
-Suitability and Regulation BI claims focus on whether the recommendation was appropriate for you, not whether the broker knew about underlying fraud by the issuer.
+FINRA Rule 2111 suitability and post-2020 best-interest claims focus on whether the recommendation was appropriate for you, not whether the broker knew about underlying fraud by the issuer.

 What is the difference between FINRA arbitration and a lawsuit?